-Based on our experience we would like all students to initially study for the three separate sciences, with changes made in Year 11 if desired and in consultation with the student and their parents.
+Based on our experience we would like all students to initially study for the three separate sciences, with changes made in Y11 if desired and in consultation with the student and their parents.
 All students at Sancton Wood usually take the higher tier paper, in keeping with the excellent grades achieved.

-There is no coursework, but students are required to carry out between 8 to 10 set practical activities per science.
+There is no coursework, but students are required to carry out between eight to ten set practical activities.
 At Sancton Wood we value practicals and experiments as an excellent learning opportunity and students will typically carry out many more than this.
 The skills gained in their practical work will be needed to answer some of the questions in their final examinations.

-The examinations consist of two papers per subject.
-Each paper carries 100 marks and is one hour and 45 minutes long.
+There are two examinations per science subject.
+Each paper carries 100 marks and is 1 hour and 45 minutes long.